npm/policies/disputes.md

 [reporting violations](https://www.npmjs.com/policies/conduct#reporting-violations-of-this-code-of-conduct).
 **You are never expected to resolve abusive behavior on your own.**
 **We are here to help.**

+## When not to use this process

+We are not currently accepting dispute requests to "adopt an abandoned package" as we re-evaluate and update the overall dispute process.

 ## Beginning the process